5 Natural Home Remedies For Ear Infection (no antibiotics!)

 Antibiotics aren’t always necessary for ear infections.
 In fact, overuse of antibiotics for children’s ear infections is a leading cause of gut dysbiosis and antibiotic-resistant infections.
-Learn how to treat them at home with these 5 natural remedies for ear infections — no antibiotics!
+Learn how to treat them at home with these 5 natural

 If I had a nickel for every time I called my baby’s pediatrician during those first two years…

 More often than not, that phone call was more about easing my mind than it was about anything being seriously wrong with my child.

 Simply put — many parents (myself included, once upon a time) often feel more at ease with a prescription for antibiotics than they do with trusting natural remedies.

 Yet, in 2013, the American Academy of Pediatrics revised their diagnosis and treatment standards for acute otitis media (AOM).
 These new standards offer more rigorous diagnostic criteria to prevent the overuse of antibiotics (source).

 Does this mean antibiotics aren’t necessary at all?

 There are always going to be situations when antibiotics are the best choice to save your or your child’s life or prevent further injury to the body.

 As a parent, I have to listen to two things when making medical decisions, especially for my children:

 I have to set my emotions aside and understand the facts of whatever illness I may be dealing with.